 Microgrids and Distributed Energy Resource (DER) integration

 Projects demonstrating the growth and development of microgrids driven by a need for greater grid reliability, more distributed energy resources, or more generation to allow power producers and their customers better control of energy costs.
-Projects should include the latest developments in design, implementation, operation and regulation of microgrids or the addition of energy storage, distributed generation or other DER solutions to increase grid stability; reduce operational or defer capital expenditure; or enhance energy security and supply.
+Projects should include the latest developments in design, implementation, operation and regulation of microgrids or the addition of energy storage, distributed generation or other DER solutions to increase grid stability; reduce operational or defer capital expenditure, or enhance energy security and supply.

-Utilities that have significantly embraced the evolution of the electricity industry through implementation of smart grid, smart metering, integrated smart communication systems and new/innovative power generation sources.
+Utilities that have significantly embraced the evolution of the electricity industry through the implementation of smart grid, smart metering, integrated smart communication systems and new/innovative power generation sources.

 AMI & Smart metering

 Water, gas or electricity AMI projects and applications that have significantly improved utility operations, resource management, efficiency, revenue collection and customer satisfaction in the past 24 months.

 Utilities that have successfully integrated a demand response programme for better energy efficiency, or which have seen consistent improvement in demand management of electricity or water.

 Utilities or energy service providers that have most increased the level of customer satisfaction through enhanced or new services - including new and/or improved billing/payment models - and how these results were achieved.
 This may include the addition of prosumers onto the network or facilitated the integration of electric vehicles, blockchain or other customer engagement offerings into their business.

 The most innovative product or project of 2019/2020 – this can include innovations across the power and energy value chain (generation; transmission; distribution).